Neighbourhood recycling sites

 Household Waste Recycling Centres (tips/dumps)

 Household Waste Recycling Centres (HWRCs) are provided by Hertfordshire County Council as places where residents can deposit their household waste for recycling free of charge.
 As a 'rule of thumb', household waste is what you would normally take with you if you were to move home.
+For more on what is accepted, please visit Hertfordshire County Council's website.

 Please note: If you are using a van to bring household waste to a HWRC you will need to apply online for a free van permit from Hertfordshire County Council.